onsdagens/hippo-tree-veryl/README.md

 ## Building

-For transpiling to SystemVerilog, Veryl is required.
-An installation guide is available [here](https://veryl-lang.org/install/).
+For transpiling to SystemVerilog, [Veryl](https://github.com/veryl-lang/veryl) is required.
+The tree relies on recursive functions, which is new language feature, so the Veryl toolchain must be compiled from source.

 With Veryl installed, transpiling can be done by
 ```